Primary

 Pull the handles down and back toward your upper chest, not straight down like a pulldown.
 Let your shoulders stretch forward at the top for a full lat stretch before initiating each rep.

-Want High Row Machine in your program?
+See where High Row Machine fits in your weekly plan

 Sit at the high row machine.